Goya Award for Best Sound

-The Goya Award for Best Sound (Spanish: Premio Goya al mejor sonido) is one of the Goya Awards, Spain's principal national film awards.
-The category was first presented at the first edition of the Goya Awards with Bernardo Menz and Enrique Molinero being the first winners of the category for their work in Werther (1986).
+The Goya Award for Best Sound (Spanish: Premio Goya al mejor sonido) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+Bernardo Menz and Enrique Molinero were the first winners of the category for their work in Werther (1986).
 Gilles Ortion holds the record of most wins in this category winning eight times, followed by Alfonso Pino with seven wins.

 At the European Film Awards, Oriol Tarragó won Best Sound Designer for A Monster Calls.